Frequently Asked Questions for Faculty

 What kind of support do you provide students?

-Our instructors, and peer-tutors see students on writing and learning-related issues.
-We will see students at any point in the writing process from brain-storming to final copy.
-Our content and learning skills instructors, and the peer-tutors trained to work with students on content and learning-specific issues, work with students to improve their study methods and understanding of content.
-Our aim is to provide learning strategies that can be adapted to difference courses, students and contexts.
+Our instructors and peer-tutors see students on both writing and learning-related issues.
+Writing Tutors will see students at any point in the writing process from brain-storming to final draft.
+Our Content and Study Skills instructors and the peer-tutors are trained to work with students on content and learning-specific issues, as well as work with students to improve their study methods and understanding of content.
+Our aim is to provide learning strategies that can be adapted to different courses, students, and contexts.

-Our staff does not copyedit.
+Our Writing Tutors do not copyedit.
 In other words, we do not fix student papers.
 Instead, we focus on the student as a writer, and work to provide them with the tools they need to improve as writers.

 Will you teach students grammar?

 Yes, and no. We teach students’ grammar in context, and at the point that that instruction will most help the student.
-If the student is struggling to construct a thesis statement, support their ideas, or organize their information than our focus will be on those issues.
-We tend to address grammar when 1) the students’ grammar actively interferes with clarity, 2) when the rest of the writing concerns are not a concern (i.e. when the paper addresses all the other macro concerns).
-It is also important to note that not all our peer tutors are equally proficient at explaining grammatical concepts, so students with significant grammar concerns are often referred to ALC instructors.
+If the student is struggling to construct a thesis statement, support their ideas, or organize their information then our focus will be on those issues.
+Typically, we will address grammar concerns when the students’ grammar actively interferes with clarity and meaning.
+Students with significant grammar concerns may be referred to Academic Learning Centre instructors.

 Information for course outlines

-Please feel free to copy the following information about the ALC into your course outlines.
+Please feel free to copy the following information about the Academic Learning Centre into your course outlines.

 Writing, Content, and Study Skills Support

-The Academic Learning Centre (ALC) offers services that may be helpful to you as you fulfill the requirements for this course.
+The Academic Learning Centre offers services that may be helpful to students as they fulfill the requirements for this course.

 • Individual tutoring